jeffreysorgen/golf-club-sensors/activity.md

 - What are the next steps?
   - watch [**this**](https://youtu.be/2q_tA8v5l1Y) video
   - implement BLE
+    - What code was used?
+Can it be included in this documentation?
+    - Are libraries separate from this code? (probably yes) Libraries are listed within the code, so no need to describe more than _"verify you have all the libraries installed"_
   - if possible, copy the code I use for this step into the repo, _ArduinoBLE-to-Android_
   - **DOCUMENT** this activity and requirements Determine whether to open new golf-swing-steps.MD to describe the process of building this